Pearl Coast Zoological Gardens: Broome development

+There was a group in town strongly opposed to any changes to Broome.
+They were suspicious and perhaps envious at what they saw as too much money in one person's hands.
+They had an egalitarian dislike of anyone with the title of Lord.
+They called themselves 'Conservationists' but in reality they were conservatives to whom any change was anathema.
+They opposed his every move with protests to Council and Government.
+While they made life difficult, McAlpine recognised that it was part of living in a democracy, and he persevered as he was entitled to, in his own right.

+Authors Anne Coombs and Susan Varga, writing in 2001, noted that attitudes towards McAlpine in Broome at the time were still sharply divided, with many resenting him for the "rapid growth of the town and the influx of visitors who overtook Broome".

 According to the Australian Financial Review, many of Broome's present heritage buildings "owe their current existence and reinvention (as cafes, restaurants, art galleries) to McAlpine's wallet and passions" at this time.
 Some buildings, such as the microbrewery and restaurant Matso's Broome Brewery, "were physically transported from their original locations when it would have been far cheaper to build replicas".
 McAlpine also helped to preserve the Sun Picture Gardens.
 According to Ron 'Sos' Johnston, a town councillor in the year 2000, "We owe Alistair a hell of a lot for the preservation of the architecture of Broome.
 His presence kept the other developers out."

 In an official guidebook for the Pearl Coast Zoo published in 1988, the appeal of Broome to the prospective visitor was described thus: "Although pearling is still an important activity, Broome has evolved from these origins to become a popular tourist destination.
 The special appeal of the town is due to many factors including: its splendid, sub-tropical climate; the distinctive character of its architecture; the magnificent wide, sandy beaches with vivid aqua-blue ocean and relaxed lifestyle of its people".